 8. It gives children insight into our world as adults as well.

 I am sure by now you are dying to know what the three magical questions are!
-They are simple and anyone can do it.
-Here are the three questions we ask every night at dinner time:
+They are simple and anyone can do them.
+Here are the three questions we ask every night at dinnertime:

 1. What was the best part of your day?